-In order to maximize BTE, combination of hardware is considered which includes optimized piston bowl shape with trapped compression ratio toward higher limit, thermal barrier coating on the piston bowls and optimized injectors.
-SOI sweeps for this combustion system was simulated using combustion CFD at 50%load, 1200 rpm and at rated power conditions as shown in Figure 22.
+To maximize BTE, a combination of hardware was considered: an optimized piston bowl shape, with trapped compression ratio toward higher limit, a thermal barrier coating on the piston bowls, and optimized injectors.
+SOI sweeps for this combustion system was simulated using combustion CFD at part-load, peak-torque and at rated-power conditions that provides ITE vs NOx trade-offs as shown in Figure 22.